robbowland/speech-processing/voice-changer/README.md

 # Real-Time Voice Changer

-> ℹ️ *The code for this was originally written in 2020 during my time studying Computer Science at the [University of Sheffield](https://www.sheffield.ac.uk/).
-> Most non-code related items have been removed, as has the commit history, for public display.

 This assignment involved the creation of a real-time voice changing application using the `PureData (Pd)` programming language.
 A full GUI was created, incorporating several signal processing techniques to produce various effects that can be applied to an audio signal.

 ![VoiceChanger](./img/ui.png)